edrichv/skripsie_2020/README.md

 This repository serves the sole purpose of containing the source code of Edrich Verburg (Student number: 20756151) 's skripsie project 2020.

 ## Example usage
+### Please ensure JoSIM v2.4 is installed and in your PATH
 In project root:
 ```
 cd examples